 if run_event.is_paused:

-for tool in run_event.tools_awaiting_external_execution:
+for requirement in run_event.active_requirements:

 # Execute externally

-result = execute_tool_externally(tool)
+result = execute_tool_externally(requirement.tool_execution.tool_args)

-tool.result = result
+requirement.external_execution_result = result

 # Continue streaming